Elizabeth BROOKE

 Unfortunately for the (slim) chances of the commission’s success, William Parr was not prepared to wait any longer.
 In the summer of 1548, the Marquess of Northampton secretly married his long-term love.
 This was not legally binding as his first marriage had not been annulled, so the ceremony changed little.
 However, it did offer the chance that if a future commission agreed that he had grounds for divorce, any children born to William and Elizabeth could later be legitimised.
 Around six months later, at the beginning of 1549, this ‘marriage’ became public knowledge.

 This enraged Edward Seymour, the Lord Protector, who was still recovering from the clandestine marriage of William’s sister, Catherine Parr, to the Protector’s wayward brother, Thomas Seymour.
 He was unhappy to have his authority undermined again.
 As head of state during Edward’s minority, any noble wishing to marry had to obtain Somerset’s permission.
 The two women accused of having helped Parr make the marriage were two other women who Henry VIII had found attractive, Catherine Parr and Catherine Willoughby.
+Elizabeth was sent to live with Catherine Parr.
+She remained in that household until Apr 1548, when her marriage to Northampton was declared valid.
 But Catherine had died in Sep 1548, depriving the newlyweds of an influential friend and protector.

 Van der Delft, the Imperial ambassador, wrote to the Emperor in Feb 1548 that Parrwas obliged by the command of the Council to put her away and never speak to her again on pain of death…he is only spoken of secretly and does not show himself at court’.
 This did not last long.
 Elizabeth’s love life always depended on the feelings of the leader of the day – and in 1549 a political coup ousted Somerset and replaced him with Northampton’s close friend, John Dudley, Duke of Northumberland.
 He was supportive of the couple and on 31 Mar 1551, a private bill was passed in Parliament annulling Parr’s marriage to Anne Bourchier and accepting Elizabeth Brooke as his legal wife.
 For the first time, the couple could set up home together, in Winchester House, Southwark.
 Finally, Elizabeth Brooke was a respectably married woman.